Jaromír Zmrhal

-Jaromír Zmrhal (born 2 August 1993) is a Czech professional footballer who plays as a midfielder for Apollon Limassol and the Czech Republic national team.
+Jaromír Zmrhal (born 2 August 1993) is a Czech professional footballer who plays as a midfielder for Zbrojovka Brno and the Czech Republic national team.
 He can play as a central midfielder or left winger.

 Club career

 Slavia Prague

-Jaromír Zmrhal broke into the Slavia Prague first team in 2012, making his league debut on 4 August in a 2–2 Gambrinus liga away draw against Baník Ostrava.
+Jaromír Zmrhal broke into the Slavia Prague first team in 2012, making his league debut on 4 August in a 2–2 Czech First League away draw against Baník Ostrava.
 He scored his first league goal three weeks later in a 5–0 home win against FC Zbrojovka Brno.
 He then went on to appear in 83 out of 90 league matches over the next three seasons, scoring five goals.
 In the 2015–16 season, he scored the winning goal in the Slavia - Sparta derby on 27 September 2015 with a powerful long-range effort.

 On 9 May 2018, he played as Slavia Prague won the 2017–18 Czech Cup final against Jablonec.